Noimps/Noimps/README.md

 - 👋 Hi, I’m @Noimps
 - 👀 I’m interested in Artificial Intelligence, Conciosness, language and muusic
 - 🌱 I’m currently learning C##, python and did some HTML
-- 💞️ I’m looking to collaborate on not a single clue
+- 💞️ I’m looking to collaborate creating a better future
 - 📫 How to reach me nemoterbogt2002@outklook.com

 <!---